bigcode-project/bigcode-evaluation-harness/docs/README.md

 # Documentation

 Here we document the tasks available in this benchmark.
 Code generation models, just like natural language models can be evaluated using match-based metrics such as BLEU score.
-However these metrics fail in capturing the syntactic and semantic features of code.
-A more appropriate way to evaluate these models is functional correctness, where a solution is considered correct if it passes some unit tests, a poplular metric for this is `pass@k`.
+However, these metrics fail in capturing the syntactic and semantic features of code.
+A more appropriate way to evaluate these models is functional correctness, where a solution is considered correct if it passes some unit tests, a popular metric for this is `pass@k`.

-In this evaluation harness we include tasks with unit tests, but also some tasks with BLEU evaluation, due to the scarcity and evaluation cost of the first type.
+In this evaluation harness, we include tasks with unit tests, but also some tasks with BLEU evaluation, due to the scarcity and evaluation cost of the first type.

 Before diving into the tasks, here are some instructions that stand for all the benchmarks:
   * Adapt `max_length_generation` based on your model's context size and task, by default it is 512.
 This value is enough for tasks like HumanEval and MBPP but some tasks such as APPS require a larger value because the prompts are long, you can use the full model's context size.
   * Adapt the  `batch_size` based on your device memory and `n_samples`, by default it is 1.
 It should be smaller than `n_samples`, but for multiple generations per problem, the larger the batch size the better, since it makes the generation faster.
-  * `allow_code_execution` allows the execution of the model generated (unstrusted) code on your machine, please read carefully the displayed warning before setting it to `True`.
+  * `allow_code_execution` allows the execution of the model-generated (untrusted) code on your machine, please read carefully the displayed warning before calling it (it is off by default).
   * You can adapt the text generation parameter by changing `do_sample`, `top_p` and `temperature` parameters.
   * Some models, such as [InCoder](https://huggingface.co/facebook/incoder-6B), might require adding a prefix before the prompt to give a hint about the language.
 To add the prefix for InCoder to indicate Python language for example, set `prefix` argument to `"<| file ext=.py |>\n"`.
-  * The generations are saved with `save_generations` that is set to True, you can visualize the postprocessed model generations used for the evaluaion.
-You also have the option of saving the references, it can be useful for tasks that use BLEU score and actual solutions as references, just set `save_references` to True.
+  * The generations are saved with `save_generations` that should be called during the execution, you can visualize the post-processed model generations used for the evaluation.
+You also have the option of saving the references, it can be useful for tasks that use BLEU score and actual solutions as references, you just need to `save_references`.
   * For experimenting, you can choose the number of tasks to evaluate on instead of using the whole test set with the `limit` argument, try using a number that is proportional to your number of devices.

 ## Code generation benchmarks with unit tests